Home » Airport Info » Departing from Palma Airport

 Airport Lounges

-If you are not too keen on all the hustle and bustle at the airport and you would rather spend your waiting time in more relaxing surroundings, why not visit one of the four airport lounges?
-In order to gain access to these, you can pay an admission fee at the door or you can book a Palma Airport lounge ticket in advance and at a reduced price.
+If you are not too keen on all the hustle and bustle at the airport and would rather spend your waiting time in more relaxing surroundings, why not visit one of the four airport lounges?
+In order to gain access to these, you can pay an admission fee at the door, or you can book a Palma Airport lounge ticket in advance and at a reduced price.

 Boarding

 It is important to be at your gate in good time.
-Your boarding time is printed on your boarding pass and you should also check the information screens at regular intervals in case of any changes.
-Late arrival at the boarding gate could mean that the gate is already closed in which case you will no longer be able to board the flight!
+Your boarding time is printed on your boarding pass, and you should also check the information screens at regular intervals in case of any changes.
+Late arrival at the boarding gate could mean that the gate is already closed, in which case you will no longer be able to board the flight!

-As normal, when boarding your flight you will be asked to present your ID and boarding pass.
+As normal, when boarding your flight, you will be asked to present your ID and boarding pass.
 On some boarding gates, you will find an “air-jetty” walkway, which allows you to walk straight onto the plane.
-Certain flights require a short walk, including stairs, to the aeroplane from the gate, others involve a short bus transfer from the module to the aircraft.
+Certain flights require a short walk, including stairs, to the aeroplane from the gate, while others involve a short bus transfer from the module to the aircraft.

 Should the thought of flying make you a little nervous, do take a look at our infographic “How safe is flying?“!